S0AndS0/Perinoid_Pipes/Documentation/Contributing_documentation.md

 ## Formatting lists

- > There are two options with markdown formatted text, one is to use symbols prefixed by a space (` `) such as ` -` or ` +` to prefix *bulleted* listed lines, and two is to use numbers ` 1.`, ` 2.`, ...
-However, note that to use both simultaneously we'll have to *cheat* a bit and remove the prefixed space from the numbered list.
-Bellow are some examples along with their `raw` formated versions bellow each.
+> There are two options with markdown formatted text, one is to use symbols
+> prefixed by a space (` `) such as ` -` or ` +` to prefix *bulleted* listed
+> lines, and two is to use numbers ` 1.`, ` 2.`, ...
+However, note that to use
+> both simultaneously we'll have to *cheat* a bit and remove the prefixed space
+> from the numbered list.
+Bellow are some examples along with their `raw`
+> formated versions bellow each.

 ### Formatting bulleted lists

 - First line
 - Second line
 - Third line

 ```
 - First line
 - Second line
 - Third line
 ```

- > Note using bulleted lists allow for lines to be re-ordered latter without effecting formatting.
+> Note using bulleted lists allow for lines to be re-ordered latter without
+> effecting formatting.

 ### Formatting numbered lists (example one)

 1. Number one
 2. Number two
 3. Number three

 ```
 1. Number one
 2. Number two
 3. Number three
 ```

- > Note the above using markdown could also be re-ordered but the `raw` formatting would look out of order until edited.
+> Note the above using markdown could also be re-ordered but the `raw`
+> formatting would look out of order until edited.

 ### Formatting numbered lists (example two)

 2. Number one
 3. Number two
 1. Number three

 ```
 2. Number one
 3. Number two
 1. Number three
 ```

- > As stated in the previous example, markdown rendering should handle *quick'n'dirty* re-ordering of numbered lists, but the `raw` formatting exposes that the original order was changed.
+> As stated in the previous example, markdown rendering should handle
+> *quick'n'dirty* re-ordering of numbered lists, but the `raw` formatting exposes
+> that the original order was changed.

 ### Formatting numbered lists (example three)

- > Occasionally there is cause to combine both bulleted lists and numbered, however, doing this will disable the markdown recognition of numbers so `example two` above will no longer apply.
+> Occasionally there is cause to combine both bulleted lists and numbered,
+> however, doing this will disable the markdown recognition of numbers so
+> `example two` above will no longer apply.

 1. Number one
  - First line
  - Second line
  - Third line
 2. Number two
  - First line
  - Second line
  - Third line
 3. Number three
  - First line
  - Second line
  - Third line

 ```
 1. Number one
  - First line
  - Second line
  - Third line
 2. Number two
  - First line
  - Second line
  - Third line
 3. Number three
  - First line
  - Second line
  - Third line
 ```

- > Note also in above's `raw` formatting how extra empty new-lines where needed to insure that each numbered entry remains on it's own line once rendered.
+> Note also in above's `raw` formatting how an empty space was needed (` `)
+> to insure that each numbered entry remains on it's own line once rendered.

 ## Licensing notice for this file